vincentho32/SanFrancisco-airbnb-rent_Tableau/README.md

 ## Result

-The [findings](https://public.tableau.com/app/profile/vincent.ho4408/viz/SF_airbnb_rent/Dashboard1) can be found under the "Story" tab of this Tableau dashboard.
+The [findings](https://public.tableau.com/app/profile/vincent.ho4408/viz/SF_airbnb_rent/Dashboard1) can be found under the "Story" tab of the Tableau dashboard.

 ## Acknowledgements